ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

   trigger downstream packages for rebuilding them (default: ``false``).
   For ROS 1 this flag must always be ``true``.

+* ``build_environment_variables``: a dictionary containing environment
+  variables which will be inserted into binarydeb build containers before package dependencies are installed using Dockerfile ``ENV`` directives.
+Note that yaml will turn bare words like ``yes`` into boolean values so it is recommended to quote values to avoid interpretation. (default: ``None``).

 * ``jenkins_binary_job_label``: the label expression for *binary* jobs (default: ``buildagent || <ROSDISTRO_NAME>_binarydeb_<BUILD_FILE_NAME>``).
 * ``jenkins_binary_job_priority``: the job priority of *binary* jobs.